-The Public Art Strategy is developed to align with the Town of East Fremantle's operational strategies including the Recreation and Community Facilities Strategy, Town Centre Redevelopment Guidelines, Foreshore Management Plan, Local Planning Scheme No. 3, the Strategic Community Plan and the Corporate Business Plan.
+The Public Art Strategy was developed to align with the Town of East Fremantle's operational strategies including the Recreation and Community Facilities Strategy, Town Centre Redevelopment Guidelines, Foreshore Management Plan Local Planning Scheme No. 3, the Strategic Community Plan and the Corporate Business Plan.

-A review was undertaken of the Town's existing policy and framework, and subsequently a revised Public Art Policy, a (new) Percent for Public Art Policy and Public Art Action Plans are currently being drafted.
+A review was undertaken of the Town's existing Policy and Framework to update the Public Art Policy and develop a new Percent for Public Art Policy.